rcrowe/TwigBridge/README.md

 });
 ```

-You can create the twig files in resources/views with the .twig file extension.
+You can create the twig files in resources/views with the `.twig` or `.html.twig` file extension.
 ```bash
 resources/views/hello.twig
 ```